SebastienFRA/LVASI/README.md

 scoured the internet a lot to find the answers I was looking for.
 I used Jason Bergner's "SilentInstallHQ.com" site a lot.

-It is certain that the scripts are not optimized, but they work it is already a victory for me.
-My focus with this project is installing and not updating or uninstalling software, so I didn't dwell on those last 2 parts about Jason Bergner's scripts.

 As of 07/11/2022, 98 softwares are supported

 -------------------------------------------------